System templates

 system-certificate-of-deposit | Certificate of Deposit | deposit | historical-balances, maturity-redemption, fixed-treasury-yield, permit |

-system-stablecoin is the minimal template — the operating model expects collateral attestation through compliance modules rather than a yield feature on the token. system-deposit adds fixed-treasury-yield for demand or term deposits that pay interest. system-certificate-of-deposit adds maturity-redemption for term-CD instruments that pay face at a defined date.
+system-stablecoin is the minimal template: the operating model expects collateral attestation through compliance modules rather than a yield feature on the token. system-deposit adds fixed-treasury-yield for demand or term deposits that pay interest. system-certificate-of-deposit adds maturity-redemption for term-CD instruments that pay face at a defined date.

 Real assets (asset class real-assets)

-Four templates targeting physically- or environmentally-backed tokens.
+Four templates cover physically or environmentally backed tokens.

 | Template ID | Display name | Base type | Required features |